 Treatment for scabies is pretty straightforward, although it's time-consuming too.
 Since the mite is transferred from one person to another by personal contact or by linens and clothes, we assume that everyone in the same house with a scabies patient has scabies themselves whether or not they are yet itching.
 The most common medicine used for scabies is permethrin, a cream which your doctor must prescribe for you.
 Other medicines such as lindane and crotamiton are used as well, but have more side effects and don't work quite as well in my experience.
 The treatment I prescribe runs like this -- and everyone in the house has to do this at the same time:

 This should dispose of the mites in most cases.
 Sometimes a few unhatched mite eggs will survive somewhere; in these cases a second round with the cream usually takes care of the problem.
+There have also been a few reports of scabies that have become immune to permethrin; although rare, it's quite possible for scabies mites to become immune, especially if permethrin is not used exactly as directed.
 The itching will probably last for a while, though, since it takes a while for your body to eliminate the remains of the mites.
 A good antihistamine will help reduce the itching; your doctor can recommend one for you.
 In rare cases we may also prescribe a (very) few days of steroids to help get rid of the skin reaction, but this has to be done quite carefully, since the skin inflammation can increase the amount of topical steroids that are absorbed by your body.